nextflow-io/nextflow/docs/fusion.md

 The temporary folder is used only as a temporary cache, so the size of the volume can be much lower than the actual needs of your pipeline processes.
 Fusion has a built-in garbage collector that constantly monitors remaining disk space on the temporary folder and immediately evicts old cached entries when necessary.

-The recommended setup to get maximum performance is to mount a NVMe disk as the temporary folder and run the pipeline with the {ref}`scratch <process-scratch>` directive set to `false` to also avoid stage-out transfer time.
+The recommended setup to get maximum performance is to mount a NVMe disk as the temporary folder and run the pipeline with the [scratch ](process-scratch) directive set to `false` to also avoid stage-out transfer time.

 Example configuration for using AWS Batch with [NVMe disks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html) to maximize performance: